 UV Resistance

 Polycarbonate sheeting comes covered with a layer of UV rays resistance.
-This protective layer is far superior to that offered by the application for sunscreen, for example.
+This protective layer is far superior to that offered by applying sunscreen, for example.

 This high level of protection is essential, as natural light can have an eroding effect.
 The UV protection available on polycarbonate means that this eroding effect is severely delayed and slowed, making it a long-lasting material with a long lifespan.